openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

 ## Configuring a new service

-To make a new service, hosted on proxmox, available you needs to:
+To make a new service, hosted on Proxmox, available you need to:

 * have this service available on proxmox internal network
 * in the DNS, CNAME you service name to